galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-dbsearch/tutorial.md

 >
 >    - **include query result column headers**: `Yes`
 >
-> 2. Click **Execute** and inspect the query results file after it turned green.
-If everything went well, it should look similiar:
+> Click **Execute** and inspect the query results file after it turned green.
 >
->    ![Query Tabular output showing the peptides]
->
 {: .hands_on}

-**The output from this step is that the resultant peptides would be those which doesn't belong in the Uniprot or cRAP database.The query tabular tool is used again to create a tabular output containing peptides ready for Blast P analysis.**
+**The output from this step is that the resultant peptides would be those which doesn't belong in the Uniprot or cRAP database.
+The query tabular tool is used again to create a tabular output containing peptides ready for Blast P analysis.**
 >
 > ### {% icon hands_on %} Hands-on: Query Tabular
 >
-> 1. **Query Tabular** {% icon tool %}: Run **Query Tabular** with:
+>  **Query Tabular** {% icon tool %}: Run **Query Tabular** with:
 >
 >    Section **Filter Dataset Input**
 >    - **Filter Tabular input lines**